OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

    .. note::

       We have seen this before!
-Its not regular!
+It's not regular!

 **Definition:** A linear grammar has at most one variable on the right hand side of any production.